AI in Education

 AI Act and Education: What German Schools Need to Know

 Education AI is a tale of two categories.
 Learning tools that help students study?
 Generally low risk.
 AI that decides who gets admitted or how students are assessed?
-High-risk, with serious compliance obligations.
+High-risk, with serious compliance obligations under the EU AI Act.

 The distinction matters enormously for German educational institutions.